January 28, 2021

 two senators, let's pause and think about the

-legality of that for a minute or two.
+legality of that for a minute or

-Don't forget that thanks to a constitutional
+two.
+Don't forget that thanks to a

-amendment of 1961, citizens living within that
+constitutional amendment of 1961, citizens

-district may already vote in federal elections,
+living within that district may already vote in

-with 3 representatives to the electoral college.
+federal elections, with 3 representatives to the

-Two amendments would be required to change that,
+electoral college.
+Two amendments would be

-adding the two senators that the Democrats are so
+that the Democrats are so anxious to find.

 I'll grant you that with the current diktator

-writing laws like he was a legislator, rather than
+writing laws like he was a legislator, rather

-is anything beyond a Con at this point,
+Constitution is anything beyond a Con

-designed to keep law abiding citizens quiet for a
+at this point, designed to keep law abiding

-little while longer
+citizens quiet for a little while longer

-But all that aside, here's an article from June of
+But all that aside, here's an article from June

-Constitution stands on this matter.
+the Constitution stands on this matter.
 Click

 here to read